HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/dariovas_emariaux/protocol.md

 2. Server accepts and sends a WELCOME message with the possible operations -> WELCOME, 4*(12+12)| <OP>.
 3. Client provides an operation followed by two numbers -> CALCULATION|4*(2+2)
 4. Server responds the result --> RESULT|23
-5. Server closes the TCP connection
+5. Server wait a new calculation or closes the TCP connection if it receives an END message

 **OPERATION_NOT_VALID :**
 1. Client opens TCP connection.